 DOJ charges Chinese tech giant Huawei, top executive with fraud

-Chinese tech giant Huawei — the world’s biggest supplier of network gear used by phone and Internet companies — was charged by the Justice Department on Monday with 13 felonies including fraud.
+Chinese tech giant Huawei — the world’s biggest supplier of network gear used by phone and Internet companies — was charged by the Justice Department on Monday with 13 felonies, including fraud.

-The 13-count indictment was unsealed Monday in New York charging Huawei, two of its affiliates and a top executive at the company, Meng Wanzhou.
+The 13-count indictment, as trade talks between China and the U.S. are scheduled for this week, was unsealed Monday in New York charging Huawei, two of its affiliates and a top executive at the company, Meng Wanzhou.

 Meng, the company’s chief financial officer, was arrested in Canada on Dec.
-1.
+1. Prosecutors have been seeking to extradite her from Canada.

 TRUDEAU AXES CANADIAN AMBASSADOR TO CHINA